Ferrari: A Perennial Compounder Racing On The Fast Lane (NYSE:RACE)

 - Ferrari is a legend built on decades of sporting successes.
 Ferrari competed in more than 900 Grand Prix and remain the only constructor to have taken part in every single edition of the Formula 1 World Championship since its launch in 1950.
 Scuderia Ferrari has the most Formula 1 Grand Prix wins (238) among all constructors - as a matter of fact, 56 more than the runner-up (see here).

 - Ferrari designers and engineers are reportedly so dedicated to their work that they willingly work overtime and long hours to deliver technological innovations and to experiment through countless iterations of minute improvements for mechanical performance and perfection in aesthetic style (including the vrooming sound of the engine).
 Only passion can bring out such devotion from the employees.
-Generations of Ferrari designers, engineers, and workers poured their unblemished love of performance and perfection into the designing, engineering, and production of highest-quality, highest-performance Ferrari cars, which end up giving the clients visceral pleasure in driving.
+Generations of Ferrari designers, engineers, and workers poured their unblemished love of performance and perfection into the designing, engineering, and production of the highest-quality, highest-performance Ferrari cars, which end up giving the clients visceral pleasure in driving.

 [Ferrari F8 Tributo.
 Image credit]